NPC Events

 - Auto reply: NPCs can automatically reply to Issue or PR comments, for example by answering questions or generating code review suggestions

-- Work Mode: After Work Mode is enabled, NPCs can write code autonomously, push code, create branches, submit PRs, and help resolve Issues
+- Work Mode: After Work Mode is enabled, NPCs can collaborate on code, push code, create branches, submit PRs, and help resolve Issues

 - Custom behaviors: Users can define custom NPC roles and behaviors to support personalized automation scenarios